 There are regular buses from Ahmedabad and Rajkot which will drop you to Dhrangadhra bus stand, around 16 km away from the sanctuary.

 Bordering the protected forest area of Nagarhole and Bandipur of Karnataka in the northeast and Mudumalai of Tamilnadu on the southeast, Wayanad wildlife sanctuary abounds in wildlife and biodiversity.

 Extending over 345 sq km forest area in the four ranges namely Sulthan Bathery, Muthanga, Kurichiat and Tholpetty, this sanctuary is an integral part of Nilgiri Biosphere Reserve.

 It is the second-largest wildlife sanctuary in Kerala after the Periyar wildlife sanctuary.

-Some of the common mammals found in the park are elephant, Bengal tiger, wild cat, panther, civet cat, bison, monkeys, wild dogs and deer.
+Some of the common mammals in the park include elephants, Bengal tigers, wild cats, panthers, civet cats, bison, monkeys, wild dogs and deer.

 It is also home to various species of birds like babbler, peacock, owl and woodpecker.
 The best season to visit the park is after monsoon from the months of October to May.

 If you are planning to visit and stay in Wayanad for a few days, check out this post: 10 Best Forest Resorts in Wayanad.

 Wayanad doesn’t have an airport.
 The nearest airport is in Kozhikode around 124 km away from the sanctuary.